Are there scholarly articles on my film?

 This guide is a starting point for research in Film Studies.

-More information on Film Studies at Washington State University is available through the College of Liberal Arts.
+More information on Film Studies at Washington State University is available through the College of Arts and Sciences.

 To access information on journals, reference books, and websites related to this topic, please click on the appropriate tab at the top of this page.